 We hold a daily act of collective worship.
-This can be either a whole-school, a key stage or a class assembly of pupils for worship.
+This can be either a whole-school assembly, a key stage assembly or a class assembly.

-We conduct worship in a dignified and respectful way.
-We tell children that worship time is a period of calm reflection.
+We conduct assemblies in a dignified and respectful way.
+We tell children that assembly time is a period of calm reflection.
 We regard it as a special time, and expect children to behave in an appropriate way.
 We ask them to be quiet and thoughtful, to listen carefully to the teachings, and to participate fully in prayer and hymns.
 We create an appropriate atmosphere by using music, and sometimes candles or other objects, to focus the attention of the children.

-Our acts of worship and assemblies reflect the achievements and learning of the children.
+Our assemblies reflect the achievements and learning of the children.
 We encourage the children to participate in the assemblies by showing their work to the other children, and by raising issues that they have discussed in their classes.
-Assemblies provide an opportunity to reward children for their achievements both in and out of school and reflect on our school vision - where everyone shines.
-Worship plays an important part in promoting the values of the school.
+Assemblies provide an opportunity to reward children for their achievements both in and out of school.
+They also play an important part in promoting the Christian ethos of the school, where all children are valued, and all achievements are recognised.

-On some occasions a class or year group hold an assembly that families are invited to attend.
-We encourage their attendance, as this promotes community spirit, and shows the school and the homes working together in support of the children's achievements.
+Each week a class or year group hold an assembly that their parents are invited to attend.
+We encourage their attendance, as this promotes community spirit, and strengthens home school links in a collaborative approach to celebrating achievement.

-The act of worship will be led by members of staff or priests, ministers, our pupils and other invited visitors.

-Governors, families and members of local churches are invited to join us in acts of worship on specific occasions.
+The act of worship will be led by members of staff or priests, ministers and other invited visitors.
+Worship is shared with governors, parents and members of local churches on specific occasions.